The Milgram Battery

 “Do we continue, Dr. Magnin?”

 Morgan found himself standing at attention, his right arm outstretched in salute.
 The gate creaked shut behind the SS officer, who glared through Morgan as if he were not there.
 Low-ranking stormtroopers flanked the officer; the blackened steel of their submachine-guns gleamed a dull counterpoint to the silver glints in their superior’s uniform.
-Their movements were not even robotic, but reminiscent of somebody’s initial efforts at computer animation.
+Their movements were not even robotic, but reminiscent of a student’s initial efforts at computer animation.
 Nor were their faces human.
 Their flat blue eyes lacked the striations normally visible in the human iris.
 Their noses were mere suggestions, and they could not speak for lack of mouths.

 The officer, however, was not only human, but bore a face Morgan recognized from an old film he viewed at a WWII movie festival with several acquaintances from ACS last week.
 A gust of wind lifted the cap from his head to expose his sandy hair.
 Before he could clamp it back down, Morgan caught a glimpse of a swastika scar etched into his forehead.
 As if the flunkies weren’t a dead giveaway that this is also a sim.

 If Morgan gave any sign of recognition, the officer did not acknowledge it.
 He considered the faceless paper uniforms, digging holes only to fill them in again under the sights of machine guns in towers.
 “More workers will arrive at this camp this weekend, Commandant.
 You will have to find places for them.”